 Getting started with Docker

 Despite the huge complexity hidden under the hood, getting started with Docker is quite easy, also thanks to it Git-style syntax.
 If you are familiar with that VCS, and you probably are if you are interested in Docker, you will see many concepts shared among the two.
 The base to get a Docker container running is by starting an image containing all the files and settings and everything is needed to run the container.
-I won’t spend any more seconds discussing all the details about the Docker syntax and usage, as it is well-explained both in the Getting Started with Docker course I already talked you about and in its followup “Docker: advanced concepts“.
+I won’t spend any more seconds discussing all the details about the Docker syntax and usage, as it is well-explained both in the Getting Started with Docker course I already talked you about and in its followup Dockerfile course

 The key factor here is that it’s quite easy to grasp the basic concepts of Docker and that helped a lot in making the difference about its huge spread.
 In fact, as we have just seen, Docker has not reinvented the wheel, rather it wrapped around an existing, solid and well-working technology adding a set of features that helped it make the big jump.
-Nowadays, Docker Inc. is a well-established startup, who raised more then 40 millions of dollars so far, and is seeing a larger and larger ecosystem growing around it.
+Nowadays, Docker Inc. is a well-established startup, who raised more than 40 millions of dollars so far, and is seeing a larger and larger ecosystem growing around it.
 In fact, many hosting services were born to help developers deploy applications and Docker containers on the Internet

 Docker hosting services